-AWS is providing benefits of availability, scalability and elasticity.
+AWS is providing benifits of availability, scalability and elasticity.
 It is a boon for Software as a Service (SaaS) providers.
-Also, AWS is providing microservices architecture for modernizing these SaaS applications and providing API-based access for external applications.
+Also AWS is providing microservices architecture for modernizing these SaaS applications and providing API-based access for external applications.

 Amazon API Gateway is a good choice for customers to expose APIs externally in a secure and highly scalable manner.
-However, as they adopt cloud platform, these providers may spin up redundant AWS environments to support them for multiple customers.
-Of course, they have unique requirements and provider has to support them in any condition.
+However, as they adopt cloud plateform, these providers may spin up redundant AWS environments to support them for multiple customers.
+Ofcourse they have unique requirements and provider has to support them in any condition.

 Using a single API Gateway in the architecture across multiple web portal applications and microservices is an important examination towards the goal of reusability of components and cost optimization.

-We can create and publish RESTful and WebSocket APIs.
+We can create and publish RESTful and Websocket APIs.
 It provides AWS Lambda function, State machines, HTTP(s) endpoint of EC2 and third party hosted HTTP based services.
-Also, it allows security, caching, throttling and monitoring.
+Also it is allows security, caching, throttling and monitoring.
 While its primary objective is to provide that abstraction layer on top of your backend APIs and microservices, it can also allow backends to be simple web applications for web portal access or Amazon S3 buckets for providing access to static web content or documents.

 1. Domain Name Support